2020 estate planning law changes

 Small Estate Transfers

-The threshold amount to trigger an estate being required to pass through probate increased from $150,000 to $166,250, for estates with no real property.
-The amount for an estate with real property increased from $50,000 to $55,425.
+Previously, the threshold amount for an estate to trigger probate was $150,000 for estates with no real property.
+That amount increased to $166,250 for estates with no real property.
+For estates that include real property, the amount also increased from $50,000 to $55,425.

 Although this is good news to avoid Probate, we never recommend testing these limits with your own estate.
-Check the title to your assets to ensure they are all properly titled to avoid Probate when you eventually don’t wake up.
+Check the title to your assets to ensure they are all properly titled in your revocable trust to avoid Probate when you eventually don’t wake up.

 Increased Exemption Amounts

 The annual gift exclusion remained unchanged at $15,000.
-So your kids still on your “payroll” will not be getting a raise this year, at least not tax-free.
+So any kids still on your “payroll” will not be getting a raise this year, at least not tax-free.

 The stretch IRA has largely been eliminated due to the SECURE ACT .
 You can still leave your IRA to your spouse and they will be able to establish a spousal rollover and continue deferring withdrawals and tax payments over their lifetime, but almost everyone else is now limited to 10 years.